 Hello, welcome to bibliomanic!

-Bibliomanic is basically a personal reading and translation blog.
+Bibliomanic is basically a reading blog.
 The usual fare is short excerpts, micro-reviews of books I’ve recently read, monthly reading logs, links to my writing or translations elsewhere and so on.
 More seldom, I draw up lists (of ‘blotto books’, or of canonical works of literary criticism, for instance), or nitpick on punctuation, or discuss the frustrations of breaking into literary translation.

 Here are some authors and books I really like to read: